How to Spend a Saturday Watching the Next Generation Learn to Listen, Discuss and Reason

 The judges assembled a 8 am for a quick introduction; it turned out most of us were first timers, but there were veterans present to guide us through the judging process.
 Then the students arrived in time for a 9 am start time.
 I expected them to be typically raucous teenagers.
 Instead, they were pretty quiet and serious — smiling and laughing a bit, but mostly preparing themselves mentally for the challenge, and the opportunity, that was about to begin.

 The High School Ethics Bowl activity is, in principle, quite simple: teams of 4 or 5 students from local high schools compete against other teams in a series of discussions — not debates — on several particularly timely and often thorny ethical questions.

 As in a debate, team A presents the case, the team B responds, then team A has a final say.
 Judges listen without comment throughout these phases, then get to ask questions of team A, with the intention of exploring their thought processes and how they determined their positions.
+Then, team B addresses a different topic and the roles are reversed.
 Judges score each phase of the process, based on predetermined criteria and point allocations.
 The winner is the team with the most points.

 So, what’s the objective of an Ethics Bowl?
 And how is it different from a standard debate?

 Simply stated, the objective is to encourage the participants to examine difficult social questions, not from the perspective of how to win an argument, but rather how to find the right solution based on ethical criteria.